blueskyletters/blueskyletters.github.io/_posts/2020-10-06-the-ivory-throne-book-review.md

 Where not a single monument was made to honour this great woman, this writer made Sethu Lakshmi Bayi immortal with his words., preserving her historical significance for generations to come.

 I am so grateful for coming across this book for it instilled in me a love for my motherland, introduced a beautiful person, and also made me realize that my reading habits have finally matured and that  I can read a 700-page non-fiction book without getting bored!
+I would definitely recommend this to all Malayalees, all those who love history and all feminists.

 P. S: Heard that there are plans for a screen adaptation!
 So excited for this!